 Poudre School District offers two (2) health plans including the PPO-1 and PPO-2 Plans.
 The PSD health plans fall mid-range in relation to peer districts for coverage.
 The PSD plan deductibles are significantly lower than other peer district plans, and the out-of-pocket maximums tend to be on the low end in comparison to peer districts.
-This is considered a positive when hiring and retaining employees as it results in less out-of-pocket costs to employees when obtaining services.
+This is considered a positive when hiring and retaining employees as it results in less out-ofpocket costs to employees when obtaining services.
 However, the more generous coverage (lower deductibles and out-of-pocket maximums) generally results in higher premiums.

 Districts range from 70% - 90% coverage paid by the plan for services.
-PSD is in line with majority of other districts at 70%.
+PSD is in line with the majority of other districts at 70%.
+We are beginning to see districts drop plan coverage to 65% and limit coverage to in-network only.

-The following chart lists the maximum number of paid days the classified and administrative/professional employees in the Poudre School District were afforded during the 2022-23 fiscal year in comparison with other similar districts.
-These figures are based on full time, 260-day employees.
+The following chart lists the maximum number of paid days the classified and administrative/professional employees in the Poudre School District were afforded during the 2023-24 fiscal year in comparison with other similar districts.
+These figures are based on full-time, 260-day employees.
 Calculations include vacation, personal leave, and yearly earned sick days.

 Paid Days Off Maximum of PSD Maximum of Peer Districts

-Administrative/Professi onal 45 49
+Administrative/Professional 45 49

 Classified 45 47